-Our first overarching goal is to become a learning organization that is continually questioning, learning, and changing (QLC) to adapt to our constantly changing environment.
+"Our first overarching goal is to become a learning organization that is continually questioning, learning, and changing (QLC) to adapt to our constantly changing environment."

-be the best in the world at "inspiring, mobilizing, and resourcing men to mentor future men."
+It is my deep conviction that Royal Rangers can be the best in the world at "inspiring, mobilizing, and resourcing men to mentor future men."

-Let me add, too, John, we are honored to be part of a fellowship that holds Royal Rangers with open arms, willing to allow nearly 40 other Pentecostal organizations we relate with to have free access to the ministry.
+Let me add, too, John, we are honored to be part of a fellowship that holds Royal Rangers with open arms, willing to allow over 40 other Pentecostal organizations we relate with to have free access to the ministry.